giordanidev/aion-classic-mods/README.md

 ## AION CHAT FILTER:
 __INSTALL:__

+- Install this file everytime there is a update.
+The launcher will always replace the file even if it's set to read only.

 1. Run "Aion Classic Chat Filter.bat" as ADMIN;
 2. If no error messages it will copy the filter file to the game directory;
 3. Done.